SethSmigelski/under-the-weather/readme.txt

 = 1.5 =
 This version includes significant code quality and security updates.
 The template tag for manually loading scripts has been renamed from `utw_load_scripts_manually()` to `under_the_weather_load_scripts_manually()`.
 Please update your theme files if you are using this function.

+= 2.0 =
+This version includes a "Under The Weather Forecast" block for the WordPress block editor.